 The rain is never far away so have a waterproof jacket and good walking boots.

 Wildlife that may be found in Rosscahill woods – If you’re lucky!

 The woods is home to the lesser horseshoe bat, one of the smallest mammals in the country.
 Apparently there are deer in the woods too although I have never been lucky enough to spot one.

 You will come across countless birds, butterflies and moths.
 On my last trip there were “White Wood” butterflies everywhere and was absolutely delighted to come across an “Elephant Hawk Moth” – it even was on my hand for a bit.
 Check out my “Wildlife” highlight on Instagram for more.

 The wood is mainly Spruce and Larch and unfortunately there are clear patches where trees have been cut.
 In some places these have been replanted.
 In other parts the area appears to have been left to revive itself.

 I really enjoy walking in Rosscahill woods and do so as often as I can.
-It’s a pretty quite area, only really known to locals meaning it’s a really peaceful place for a stroll.
+It’s a pretty quiet area, only really known to locals meaning it’s a really peaceful place for a stroll.
+I would highly recommend.